RPGroup-PBoC/mwc_growth/code/processing/microscopy/20181030_r1_37C_RDM_O2_dilution/README.md

 | Isopropylthiogalactopyranoside (IPTG) | None |

 ## Notes & Observations
 * The cells are considerably larger than those grown in M9, leading me to think the segmentation constants will need to be changed.
 * Due to fast generation times, cells had doubled for the later ATC concentration snapshots, which could pose a problem in analysis.
 * Growth of 45 minutes was too long and can likely be cut to 20 or 30 minutes in future experiments.
+* The first 3 or 4 positions on the growth pad were imaged for the final fluoresence batch, initially out of focus, and then retaken.
+They didn't appear to be bleached, since the initial exposures were so out of focus, so they were not removed from the analysis.

 ## Analysis Files

 **Calibration Factor Determination**